dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 )
 ```

-On Windows, the scripts were written in `.bat` and looked like this
+On Windows, the scripts were Batch files and looked like this:

 ```bat
 git pull